Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Abstract

 \section{Abstract}

-Algorithms with low computational intensity show interesting performance and power consumption behavior on multicore processors.
-We choose the lattice-Boltzmann method (LBM) as a prototype for this scenario in order to show if and how single-chip performance and power characteristics can be generalized to the highly parallel case.
-LBM is an algorithm for CFD simulations that has gained popularity due to its ease of implementation and suitability for complex geometries.
-In this paper we perform a thorough analysis of a sparse-lattice LBM implementation on the Intel Sandy Bridge processor.
-Starting from a single-core performance model we can describe the intra-chip saturation characteristics of the code and its optimal operating point in terms of energy to solution as a function of the propagation method, the clock frequency, and the SIMD vectorization.
-We then show how these findings may be extrapolated to the massively parallel level on a petascale-class machine, and quantify the energy-saving potential of various optimizations.
-We find that high single-core performance and a correct choice of the number of cores used on the chip are the essential factors for lowest energy to solution with minimal loss of performance.
-In the highly parallel case, these guidelines are found to be even more important for fixing the optimal performance-energy operating point, especially when taking the system's baseline power consumption and the MPI communication characteristics into account.
-Simplistic measures often applied by users and computing centers, such as setting a low clock speed for memory-bound applications, have limited impact.
+Memory-bound algorithms show complex performance and energy consumption behavior on multicore processors.
+We choose the lattice-Boltzmann method (LBM) on an Intel Sandy Bridge cluster as a prototype scenario to investigate if and how single-chip performance and power characteristics can be generalized to the highly parallel case.
+First we perform an analysis of a sparse-lattice LBM implementation for complex geometries.
+Using a single-core performance model, we predict the intra-chip saturation characteristics and the optimal operating point in terms of energy to solution as a function of implementation details, clock frequency, vectorization, and number of active cores per chip.
+We show that high single-core performance and a correct choice of the number of active cores per chip are the essential optimizations for lowest energy to solution at minimal performance degradation.
+Then we extrapolate to the MPI-parallel level and quantify the energy-saving potential of various optimizations and execution modes, where we find these guidelines to be even more important, especially when communication overhead is non-negligible.
+In our setup we could achieve energy savings of 35\% in this case, compared to a naive approach.
+We also demonstrate that a simple non-reflective reduction of the clock speed leaves most of the energy saving potential unused.

 \keywords{energy optimization, ECM performance model, lattice Boltzmann method}